-Beer and Wine
+Wine

-Beer and/or Wine products that are made by the vendor may be sold and sampled.
-They must be made and packaged in accordance with all state and federal laws.
+Wine products that are made by the vendor may be sold and sampled.
+They must be made, packaged, and sold in accordance with all state and federal laws.
+Vendors interested in selling wine are subject to additional requirements and restrictions through Indiana state law.
 Vendor must have proper permits on display in their booth.